everdimension/html-forms-talk/html-forms-talk.md

 | Form Validation

 * Why accessibility matters
+  * it's not only about people with disabilities.
+It's about making your app usable by all users.
+Does the sign up form save the credentials?
+    Does the back button work?
+Etc...
   * a11y is a pit of despair
     * nobody checks for it
     * better dev experience can lead to better a11y